 - Anxiety.
 Some research shows that taking saffron extract by mouth for 8-12 weeks can reduce anxiety symptoms in some people.

 - Asthma.
 Early research shows that taking saffron might reduce some symptoms of asthma in people with allergic asthma.

 - Athletic performance.
 Early research shows that taking saffron, or a chemical from saffron called crocetin, can decrease fatigue and improve muscle strength in men during exercise.

-- Erectile dysfunction.
+- Erectile dysfunction (ED).
 Early research shows that applying saffron to the skin can improve symptoms of erectile dysfunction.
 Some research has also shown that taking saffron by mouth can benefit men with erectile dysfunction.
 But other research shows that taking saffron by mouth is not beneficial.
 More research is needed to understand if saffron is useful for treating erectile dysfunction.

 - Early male orgasm (premature ejaculation).